Daisy Xinlei Lin

 For fun, I explore new interaction paradigms for human-AI collaboration: tools that adapt to how you think, not the other way around.

 • My entire PhD could be done in two months with the tools we have today.
-That's not a complaint — it's the most exciting thing about this moment.
+What took years wasn't the work; it was learning to ask the right question, and no tool has automated that yet.

-• Making something you can hold — ceramics, tiramisu — after months of only making things in code is satisfying in a way I can't fully explain.
+• Making something you can hold, like ceramics or tiramisu, after months of only making things in code is satisfying in a way I still can't fully explain.
+I think the hands know something the screen doesn't.

 Currently deep in: Japanese ceramics, reward models, and the correct ratio of mascarpone to cream.